sskelkar/betweencurlybraces/content/post/sherlock-homes.md

 - Cartoons
 readingTime: 5
 ---
-A convoluted story of fixing a bug in a legacy application as a junior developer with a seasoned BA.
+A convoluted tale of fixing a bug in a legacy application as a junior developer with a seasoned BA.
 <div>
     {{< imgAbs pathURL="post/images/missing-mutation.jpg" >}}
 </div>